nfxyz/learngit/readme.txt

-t is a version control system.
+t is a abc version control system.
 Git is free software.